CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/SSH-Server.md

 ## <h>nv set system ssh-server strict</h>

 Enables or disables SSH strict mode.
-By default, SSH strict mode is `on`; Cumulus Linux disables X11, TCP forwarding, and compression and enforces secure ciphers.
+By default, SSH strict mode is `on` so that Cumulus Linux disables X11, TCP forwarding, and compression and enforces secure ciphers.

 ### Version History